gvellut/flickr2kml/README.md

 -a MYARG=value -a SIZE=350
 ```

-The `SIZE` argument, if not redefined on the command-line, is set to `500` i.e. equivalent to `-a SIZE=500`.
+The `SIZE` argument, if not redefined on the command-line, is set to `500` by default i.e. equivalent to `-a SIZE=500`.
 The reason is that it is used by the predefined templates: There would be an error if not present.
 Custom templates are free not to use it though.

 #### Fields

-Here are the main fields obtained from the Flickr API:
+Here are the main fields obtained from the Flickr API and available to the templates:

 - `id`
 - `secret`